 They are generally assessed through assessments, coursework, and portfolios and especially in the case of apprenticeships through practical work experience.
 Progression will depend on the level you have studied but after successful completion of a level 3 qualification, you can progress to university, an advanced/higher/degree apprenticeship or employment.

-These are relatively new qualifications and not all Further Education colleges are currently offering them, but they will be soon.
-They are equivalent to 3 A levels.
+T-Levels are equivalent to 3 A levels.
 These 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of the industry and prepares students for work, further training, or study.